andrew/ultimate-awesome/README.md

 - [awesome-scalability-zh](https://github.com/carlos19960601/awesome-scalability-zh) - Awesome-scalability 的中文翻译.
 - [awesome-ionic](https://github.com/chrisbernal/awesome-ionic) - A curated list of Ionic Framework resources, components, libraries, and snippets.
 - [awesome-mcu](https://github.com/cla7aye15I4nd/awesome-mcu) - Some learning materials, notes and scripts about the programming and security of microcontroller.
+- [awesome-modeling-simulation](https://github.com/comp-physics/awesome-modeling-simulation) - Resources for learning about modeling and simulation.
 - [fucking-awesome-guidelines](https://github.com/Correia-jpv/fucking-awesome-guidelines) - A curated list of high quality coding style conventions and standards.
 With repository stars⭐ and forks🍴.
 - [fucking-Best-websites-a-programmer-should-visit](https://github.com/Correia-jpv/fucking-Best-websites-a-programmer-should-visit) - 🔗 Some useful websites for programmers.
 With repository stars⭐ and forks🍴.
 - [awesome-blockchain](https://github.com/cyberFund/awesome-blockchain) - :page_facing_up: A curated list of blockchain projects.